Azure-Samples/ms-identity-javascript-nodejs-tutorial/5-AdvancedScenarios/1-call-graph-bff/README.md

 - service: MS Graph
 ---

-# A React SPA with a Node.Js (Express) back-end using the Backend For Frontend (BFF) Proxy pattern to authenticate users with Azure AD and calling Microsoft Graph
+# A React SPA with a Node.js (Express) web app using the Backend For Frontend (BFF) Proxy architecture to authenticate users with Azure AD and call Microsoft Graph

 * [Overview](#overview)
 * [Scenario](#scenario)